brianmcalonen/cpp/02-program/README.md

 Do not use global variables in any assignment.
 A global variable is a variable that is declared outside any function.
 Note: global constants are okay.
 All dollar amounts should be printed with 2 decimal places.
-Return to Programming Fundamentals II Home Page

-Copyright: ©2017 by the Austin Community College Department of Computer Studies.
-All rights reserved.
-Comments to: Bob Comer
-Last updated: August 3, 2017